PrincetonUniversity/hpc_beginning_workshop/src/cluster/index.md

   cluster.
 2.5 Ghz Dell Ivybridge on 8 nodes with 20 cores.
 Scheduled job system, now with 16 Nvidia k20 GPUs.

 ### [McMillan](https://www.princeton.edu/researchcomputing/computational-hardware/experimental-systems/mcmillan/)
-  Experimental cluster with access to GPUs.
-No data backups are made, and it is not connected to any of the major network storages.
-Intended for beginning or testing of new code for GPU applications.
+  Experimental cluster, No data backups are made, and it is not connected to any of the major network storages.
+Unless you know a bit of hardware you want happens to be on McMillan, you probably do not want this option.

 ### Other Clusters
-  These other clusters such as Perseus, Hecate, Tiger, and Della are research clusters with many more nodes and networked storage between clusters.
+  These other clusters such as Perseus, Tiger, and Della are research clusters with many more nodes and GPFS networked storage between clusters.

   See [https://www.princeton.edu/researchcomputing/access/](https://www.princeton.edu/researchcomputing/access/)
   for details: